Bureau of the Public Debt

-The Bureau of the Public Debt was an agency within the Fiscal Service of the United States Department of the Treasury.
-United States Secretary of the Treasury Timothy Geithner issued a directive that the Bureau be combined with the Financial Management Service to form the Bureau of the Fiscal Service in 2012.
+The Bureau of the Public Debt was an agency within the Fiscal Service of the Department of the Treasury that managed the public debt of the United States.
+It was consolidated with the Financial Management Service to form the Bureau of the Fiscal Service in 2012.

-Under authority derived from Article I, section 8 of the Constitution, the Bureau of Public Debt was responsible for borrowing the money needed to operate the federal government, and is where donations to reduce the debt were made.
-It also accounted for the resulting debt and more recently, provides administrative and IT services to federal agencies.
+Under authority derived from Article I, section 8 of the Constitution, the Bureau of Public Debt was responsible for borrowing the money needed to operate the federal government, and was where donations to reduce the debt were made.
+It also accounted for the resulting debt and more recently, provided administrative and IT services to federal agencies.
 Principal operations were conducted in Washington, D.C. and Parkersburg, West Virginia.
-Additionally, Federal Reserve Banks, acting as Treasury's fiscal agents, operate critical systems in support of Public Debt Programs and perform a variety of processing and customer service functions in marketable and savings securities.
+It relied on Federal Reserve Banks, acting as Treasury's fiscal agents, to operate critical systems in support of the bureau's programs and to perform a variety of processing and customer service functions in marketable and savings securities.

-The Bureau also provides reimbursable administrative and information technology services to other government agencies through the Administrative Resource Center (ARC).
-Public Debt fulfills its mission through five different programs: Wholesale Securities Services, Government Agency Investment Services, Retail Securities Services, Summary Debt Accounting, and Franchise Services.
+The Bureau also provided reimbursable administrative and information technology services to other government agencies through the Administrative Resource Center (ARC).
+The bureau operated five different programs: Wholesale Securities Services, Government Agency Investment Services, Retail Securities Services, Summary Debt Accounting, and Franchise Services.

 History

-While the public debt of the United States can be traced to the beginning of the nation itself in 1776, Public Debt, as it's known today, was officially created in 1940.
-The United States' government creates financial budgets through three methods: by printing money, collecting taxes, and by borrowing.
-The printing of money is costly and the introduction of money in the nation can create issues of inflation.
-Taxing the people requires the ability to incur the additional costs of their personal incomes to give to the urgent need of the debt.
-Borrowing is necessary to be able to finance deficits at times from those who can afford to supplement the debt in the belief that upon a time of surplus the debts would be paid back to those indebted to by the borrowers.
-Today, the Bureau of Public also make insurances and issues securities through the market.
+While the public debt of the United States can be traced to the beginning of the nation itself in 1776, the Bureau of the Public Debt was created in 1940.
+The United States government creates financial budgets through three methods: by printing money, collecting taxes, and by borrowing.
+The printing of money is costly and causes inflation, and taxation reduces the income of the taxpayer, so borrowing is necessary to finance deficits with the expectation of repayment in times of surplus.
+A related process, the issuance of insurance and securities, was performed by the Bureau through the open market.
 The creation was part of a Treasury reorganization plan where the Public Debt Service was officially designated the Bureau of the Public Debt.
-Public Debt has had a presence in Parkersburg, WV since 1954, when the city was designated a relocation site for Public Debt in the event of a national emergency.
+Public Debt began its presence in Parkersburg in 1954, when the city was designated a relocation site for Public Debt in the event of a national emergency.
 In 1957, Parkersburg became the electronic processing center for savings bonds, and from 1993 to 1996, Public Debt consolidated and transferred the majority of its operations to Parkersburg.
-Today, over 95% of Public Debt employees work in Parkersburg.
-In October 2012, the Bureau of the Public Debt consolidated with the Financial Management Service to form the Bureau of the Fiscal Service.
+In 2012, when the Bureau consolidated with the Financial Management Service to form the Bureau of the Fiscal Service, more than 95% of its employees worked in Parkersburg.